 Tweens are also at an age where they are still prone to forget things; it’s essential for hygiene and safety they do not wear a tampon for too long.

 Overall, let your girl guide the discussion.
-The start of her flow and dealing with changing pads, the sight, the smell of the blood can already be overbearing for young girls.
-It may take some time for them to gain confidence touching themselves “down there”.
+At the start of her flow and dealing with changing pads, the sight, the smell of the blood can already be overbearing for young girls.
+It may take time for them to gain confidence in touching themselves “down there.”
 Tampons do require more manual touching than other sanitary methods.

-If you or your tween girl are still nervous, talk to your Doctor.
-Perhaps with their reassurance and talking through the pros and cons with you can both get more comfortable with this step.
-If not, there’s no problem to continue with a sanitary method that does suit.
+Talk to your doctor if you or your tween girl are still nervous.
+Perhaps with their reassurance and talking through the pros and cons, you can get more comfortable with this step.
+If not, there’s no problem with continuing with a sanitary method that does suit.